Brandon on the Job

 MAINTAINING INFRASTRUCTURE AND CORE SERVICES

 As an island community with limited space and resources, Brandon understands the need for our communities to become more self-reliant.
-He will introduce and support measures that promote alternative energies, assist our farmers and agribusinesses, and encourage recycling.
+He will introduce and support measures that promote alternative energies, assist our farmers and agribusinesses, address issues of climate change, and encourage recycling.

 Brandon believes our health, safety, and the time we spend with our families and our community are factors which contribute to a thriving city.
 Brandon cares deeply about the future of Honolulu.
 Brandon will support policies that will ensure that our communities continue to be vibrant gathering places for everyone.
 He’ll support the continued improvement of parks and public spaces to ensuring that our world-class beaches are an enjoyable venue for residents and visitors alike.
 Brandon will pursue measures and programs that improve our quality of life for our residents.

 The 8th Council District is home to over 4,500 businesses, many of which are family owned and operated.
 Brandon is a strong supporter of small businesses because he recognizes their contributions to our community and economy.
-He supports creative ideas that will benefit our communities.
-One example is the establishment of parklets which will allow for more open spaces by converting on-street parking into mini-plazas to facilitate more pedestrian activities which can help businesses.
+He supports creative ideas that will integrate and benefit our communities.

 Transportation is an essential component of our daily lives.
 From driving to work, dropping off the keiki at school, to running errands, we all rely on some mode of transportation to get around.
 With a growing population and increasing traffic congestion on our roads, residents spend valuable time stuck in traffic when they could spend quality time with their families.

 Many families face difficult financial decisions everyday and unfortunately, many live paycheck-to-paycheck and many others are just a paycheck away from becoming homeless.
 Brandon understands that there is a need for more housing that is affordable.
-With transit-oriented development, the city will have an opportunity to create zoning around the rail stations to meet the needs of working class families.
+With the city’s new affordable housing policy requirements and transit-oriented development, the city will have an opportunity to create zoning around the rail stations to meet the needs of working class families, seniors, and young professionals.